MASS4ORG/mass4-site/content/guinevere/index.md

 ## Shapes

-User interfaces are made out of various shapes, so easily being able to define, draw and use complex shapes is important.
+User interfaces are composed of various shapes, so having the ability to easily define, draw and use complex shapes is crucial.

 <div class="container">
 <div class="row">

 ### Signed distance field based shapes

-PanGui has a capable Shapes API based on composing signed distance fields.
-It is very fast, it has a tiny memory footprint per shape, and, like vectors, it is analytical, meaning it scales perfectly to any resolution.
+Guinevere features a capable Shapes API based on composing signed distance fields.
+It delivers excellent performance, has a minimal memory footprint per shape, and, like vectors, it is analytical, meaning it scales perfectly to any resolution.

 </div>
 <div class="row">